 - 1951 - California governor Earl Warren denies the rumor he is a candidate for commissioner.

 - 1968 - Second baseman Roberto Alomar is born in Ponce, Puerto Rico, the son of major league IF Sandy Alomar.
-One of the best fielders ever at the position, he will also be a top hitter, with 9 seasons with a .300 average, and 6 with 100 or more runs scored.
+One of the best fielders ever at the position, he will also be a top hitter, with nine seasons with a .300 average, and six with 100 or more runs scored.
 He will be a key part of the Toronto Blue Jays' back-to-back World Series-winning teams in 1992 and 1993 and will gain election to the Hall of Fame in 2011.

 - 1983 - The Toronto Blue Jays acquire minor league first baseman Cecil Fielder from the Kansas City Royals for journeyman outfielder Leon Roberts.
 Although the Blue Jays won't see the benefits, Fielder will become one of the American League's top power hitters after a stint in the Japanese Central League, leading the AL in home runs in 1990 and 1991 with the Detroit Tigers.